 Read Full Transcript:

-Hello and welcome to the Farm Insurance Australia Rural News Wrap, Im Paige Estritori, its Saturday 4 October 2025.
+Hello and welcome to the Farm Insurance Australia Rural News Wrap, Im Paige Estritori, and its Saturday, 22 November 2025.

 Follow us!